- About Us

 Why are certain countries not included in the GPI?

-Countries are not included in the GPI either due to a lack of reliable data on the majority of the indicators, or because their size (either population less than 1 million or a land mass less than 20,000 square km.
+Countries are not included in the GPI either due to a lack of reliable data on the majority of the indicators, or (1) its population is less than 1 million and (2) its land mass is less than 20,000 square km.
 Including small countries of this size skews the results of the GPI.

 Does the GPI include indicators specifically measuring violence against women and children?